 “Looking Back: A History of the Oral and Maxillofacial Surgery Training Program at The University of Texas-Houston 1949-1999” by Robert R. Debes, DDS, with Donald P. Butler, DDS, is now available in PDF format.
 An updated edition is in the works.

-The Department also enjoys a close research affiliation with Rice University and several of the department’s faculty hold adjunct appointments with the Department of Bioengineering.
-Current research activities focus on tissue regeneration and the Department receives funding from a variety of sources including the NIH and the Department of Defense.
 The training program at UTHealth is the largest and one of the most highly ranked in the United States.
-Presently six residents are selected from an applicant pool of 150 – 200 candidates.
-A highly motivated alumni organization, the Hinds Academy, strongly supports the Department’s educational, service and research activities through a separate foundation, the Hinds Foundation.
-There are seven full time and seven part time faculty members in the Department.
+Currently, six residents are selected from an applicant pool of 150-200 candidates.
+A highly motivated alumni organization, the Edward C. Hinds Academy of Oral and Maxillofacial Surgery, strongly supports the department’s educational, service and research activities through a separate foundation, the Hinds Foundation.

-Since the program’s founding in 1948, there have been three chairmen of the Department:
+Since the program’s founding in 1948, the department has had three chairs:

 |Edward C. Hinds||1948-1983|

 |John C. Helfrick||1984-2000|